Waratah (NSW)

 Table Chart PROFILE FAQ

-The Waratah (NSW) statistical area (Lv2), based on ABS population updates and AreaSearch validation, had an estimated population of around 5,014 as of Nov 2025.
-This figure reflects a growth of 87 people since the 2021 Census, which reported a population of 4,927.
-The change was inferred from the resident population estimate of 4,971 by AreaSearch in Jun 2024, following examination of ABS ERP data release, and an additional 41 validated new addresses since the Census date.
-This results in a density ratio of 2,625 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth during recent periods.
+Based on ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Waratah (NSW) had an estimated population of around 5,015 as of Feb 2026.
+This reflects an increase of 88 people since the 2021 Census, which reported a population of 4,927 people.
+The change is inferred from the resident population of 4,971 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 41 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,625 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends, the Waratah (NSW) (SA2) is projected to have an above median population growth of Australia's regional areas, with an expected expansion of 627 persons by 2041, reflecting a gain of 10.6% in total over the 17 years.
+According to demographic trends, the suburb is projected to have an above median population growth compared to Australia's regional areas.
+By 2041, it is expected to expand by 632 persons, reflecting a total gain of 10.8% over the 17 years.

 Frequently Asked Questions - Population